STICKER1998/Digital_Tools_for_Finance/README.md

    **Note**: if you run the codes at first time, please write the function `parpool(n)` in the `main_function.m` to set your parallel computing numbers, n must be smaller than the kernels of your computer.

 ## Report and Slides
+The report of our final assignment is called `DTFF_report_final.pdf` and the LaTeX-interpretable code and the used figures are included in the folder `reports`.
+The slide of our final assignment is called `DTFF_Presentation.pdf` and the LaTeX-interpretable code and the used figures are included in the folder `slides`.

 ## Interactive App Based on R Shiny
 We create an interactive app using R shiny called `app.R` to show the plots of the daily return, the assets correlation coeffient, weights, and the net values in general cases.
 Specifically, we can determine `Output` to show the different kinds of plots and choose `Start Date` and `End Date` to determine the date interval.